nvpro-samples/nv_cluster_builder/README.md

 # nv_cluster_builder

 **nv_cluster_builder** is a small generic spatial clustering C++ library, created to cluster triangle meshes for ray tracing.
-It is less than 2k lines of code and very similar to a recursive node splitting algorithm to create a bounding volume hierarchy (BVH).
+It is very similar to a recursive node splitting algorithm to create a bounding volume hierarchy (BVH).
 It is limited to axis aligned splits but also produces clusters with desirable attributes for raytracing.

 ![clusters](doc/clusters.svg)